Upgrading to a Newer Version

 $ drweb-ctl esconnect <address> --Certificate <path to the server certificate file>

-Upgrading Procedure Features
+Aspects of Upgrading Procedure

-Upgrading Version 6.0.2 and Older
+Upgrading Version 6.0.2 and Earlier

 Key File Transfer

-After upgrading Dr.Web for Linux, the license key file is not installed automatically to the default location, but you can install it manually.
-The license key file of Dr.Web for Linux 6.0.2 and older, resides in the directory /home/<user>/.drweb (the directory is hidden).
-If a valid license key file is lost, contact Doctor Web technical support.
+The license key file of the earlier version of Dr.Web Security Space is not installed automatically to be used by the newer version, but you can install this key file manually.
+The license key file of Dr.Web Security Space 6.0.2 and earlier is stored in the /home/<user>/.drweb directory which is marked as hidden.
+If the valid license key file is lost, contact the Doctor Web technical support.

 /var/drweb/infected—system quarantine;

-/home/<user>/.drweb/quarantine—user quarantine (where <user> is user name).
+/home/<user>/.drweb/quarantine—user quarantine (where <user> is a user name).